UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 dedicated storage account container to track the processing of logs.

-An automated process discovers new Event Hubs, adds them to the Elastic Agent policy, and sets up  necessary indexes and index lifecycle management (as per the Elastic Cloud retention details above).
+An automated process discovers new Event Hubs, adds them to the Elastic Agent policy, and sets up necessary indexes and index lifecycle management.

 #### Cloud native logs